USEPA/WNTR/documentation/disaster_models.rst

 Water distribution networks are vulnerable to accidental and intentional contamination.
 Contamination can enter the system through reservoirs, tanks, and at other access points within the distribution network.
 Contamination can be difficult to detect and is very expensive to clean up.
-Recent events, including the Elk River chemical spill and Flint lead contamination highlight the need minimize human health and economic impacts.
+Recent incidents, including the Elk River chemical spill and Flint lead contamination highlight the need minimize human health and economic impacts.

 The example **water_quality_simulation.py** includes steps to define and simulate contamination scenarios.